There have been a ton of “gentrification is actually a good thing” think pieces going around, and I’ve been reading them with interest.

 "Overall, we find that rather than dislocating non-white households, gentrification creates neighborhoods that are attractive to middle-class minority households, particularly those with children or with elderly householders.
 Furthermore, there is evidence that gentrification may even increase incomes for these same households."

 Just two problems.
-First, opponents of gentrification are worried first and foremost about low-income residents of the neighborhoods in question— middle-class households of whatever race aren’t the main issue here.
+First, opponents of gentrification are generally worried first and foremost about low-income residents of the neighborhoods in question— middle-class households of whatever race aren’t the main issue here.
 Which leads us to the second problem with studies like this.
 Buried somewhere in the research, they have some serious disclaimers on what they know about the low-income and their displacement.

-When describing how they’ve arrived at the conclusion that gentrification doesn’t displace people, the authors show that median household incomes are going up in the neighborhoods compared to those where gentrification doesn’t take place.
+When describing how they’ve arrived at the conclusion that gentrification doesn’t displace low-income people, the authors still show that median household incomes are going up in the neighborhoods compared to those where gentrification doesn’t take place.
 But they explain that data this way:

 "Such a positive effect of gentrification could result from two very different causes.
 One is that in gentrifying neighborhoods, the households in a particular cohort that migrate out are disproportionately low-income compared to the same cohort leaving non-gentrifying neighborhoods.
 The other explanation is that gentrification causes an increase in family income in that demographic group, for example by improving employment opportunities in the local area.
 Unfortunately, there is no way to formally test between these two interpretations with the data at hand.”

-In other words, “maybe median incomes are rising in gentrifying neighborhoods partly because the poorest residents are moving out.
-Or maybe it’s because these existing resident are somehow getting wealthier as more middle and high-income people move in.
+In other words, “maybe incomes are rising in gentrifying neighborhoods partly because the poorest residents are moving out.
+Or maybe it’s because existing resident are somehow getting wealthier as more middle and high-income people move in.
 We’re going to assume it’s the latter, but we have no way to prove that.”

 That’s a pretty shaky foundation on which to claim "Gentrification Isn’t Bad for the Poor."